Gugler: Course

 The mercenary forces assembled in the Alsace and plundered the Sundgau in October and November 1375.
 Forty villages were wrecked and people were killed or raped.
 Leopold was unable to defend the Alsace and retreated to Breisach on the Rhine.
 After Enguerrand's arrival in November some dissension arose about the next course of action.
 The Alsace had been plundered, winter was approaching, and the knights were unwilling to cross the Rhine.
 Coucy then led the army south.

 In December 1375 the Gugler army crossed the Jura Mountains, entered the Aare valley and proceeded in three units.
 Enguerrand de Coucy led the main army that headquartered at Saint Urban's Abbey, Jean de Vienne led the second unit and was stationed at Gottstatt Abbey, and Owain Lawgoch, the commander of the third unit, stayed at Fraubrunnen Abbey.
 Some local nobles left their castles and fled to join Leopold, leaving the countryside open to the Guglers.
 Others resisted, among them Rudolph IV of Nidau, who was killed as the last of the Nidau counts.
 Resistance was also given by Petermann I von Grünenberg whose attempt to displace the Guglers from St. Urban was thwarted.
 The pillage by the roaming Guglers affected the western part of the Aargau, where the towns of Fridau and Altreu were completely destroyed.

-The local populace organized to strike back and, although outnumbered, were able inflict significant damage in a series of night attacks, first defeating the Guglers at Buttisholz on Christmas night.
+The local populace organized to strike back and, although outnumbered, were able inflict significant damage in a series of night attacks, first defeating the Guglers at Buttisholz on Christmas Eve.
 The canton of Bern subsequently formed a citizen army, killed several Guglers with apparently only minor losses at Ins on the night of 25-26 December, and led a decisive attack on Fraubrunnen Abbey on the night of 26-27 December.
 Owain barely escaped, but another 800 knights were slain.
 These setbacks, the cold weather, and the obvious resolve of the Swiss populace, led to the retreat of the Guglers; their main army and Enguerrand were not even involved in any pitched battle along the line of retreat.